-In addition, also consider adding examples showing the type and placement of visuals in a piece of content.
+In addition, also consider adding examples when writing a brief to show the type and placement of visuals in a piece of content.
 This will go a long way in making everyone understand better.

-Bonus Tip: A great way to ensure this is to create some image templates with consistent fonts, colors and overall design.
+A great way to ensure this is to create some image templates with consistent fonts, colors, and overall design.
 Then use them to create new designs when needed.
 This will not just ensure copywriting consistency but also save time.

-For example, an entertainment publication for teens and young adults like BuzzFeed would be more inclined towards writing copy in a fun, casual and youthful way.
+For example, an entertainment publication for teens and young adults like BuzzFeed would be more inclined toward writing copy in a fun, casual, and youthful way.

-So before beginning to write content brief, it’s crucial for your brand to have a properly defined voice, tone and style of writing.
+So before you begin writing a brief, it’s crucial for your brand to have a properly defined voice, tone, and style of writing.
 All these things together create a unique experience that makes your brand memorable.

-And these specifications should be clearly addressed in the content writing brief.
+These specifications should be clearly addressed in the content briefing process.
 This part is usually taken care of when developing a style guide for your brand.

 So if your organization already has a style guide, you can just borrow this information from there.
 If not, it’s not too late to build one from scratch.

-Note: Stop any content creation activities that are happening to do this first.
+Stop any content creation activities that are happening to do this first.
 It’s that important.
-Schedule meetings with whoever you need to discuss and agree upon a brand identity, voice and tone.
+Schedule meetings with whoever you need to discuss and agree upon a brand identity, voice, and tone.

 Your brand character should be clear to everyone involved in content creation.
 Only then it will reflect in the content writing questionnaire and reach the readers.

-To sum up, a content writing brief or questionnaire is an essential document which should precede writing any piece of content.
+To sum up, a content marketing brief or questionnaire is an essential document that should precede writing any piece of content.

-This document should have all the information I discussed above and more based on your specific situation.
+This document should have all the information we discussed above and more based on your specific situation.

-Did I miss anything?
-Did you try these tips?
-Do you have any questions or comments?
+Did we miss anything?
+Did you try these tips for writing a brief?
+Do you have any questions or comments about the brief format?
 Share your thoughts below in the comments section.